Cement & Glue: Tips and Types

 Plastic cement, CA glue, white glue, etc.

+Plastic cement typically refers to styrene cement (the stuff that 99% of models are made of).
 I tend to use Tamiya Extra Thin with the green cap for 90% of my builds.
 It has a fat jar that does not easily tip over, as well as one of the smallest applicator brushes in the business.
-I also use Tamiya regular Cement with the orange cap for other work.
-And I have another Tamiya Extra Thin bottle filled with the Model Master black cement.
+In fact, the bottles are great for other cements as well, so don't throw out empty ones.

-- hold the pieces together and wick the cement into the cracks.
-Capillary action will pull it in.
+- Hold the pieces in place and wick the cement into the cracks.
+Capillary action pulls it in.

-- You can replace the brush in the orange regular bottle with a smaller brush from the Extra Thin bottle.
+- You can replace the big applicator brush with a smaller brush from the Extra Thin bottle.

-- Use an old paintbrush to apply cement on large areas quickly, but use a brush only with one type of cement (don't cross dip).
+- Use an old paintbrush to apply cement on large areas quickly.

 - Model Master black